chenhui07c8/Radio_Localization/README.md

 \
 Matlab code for: Antenna Selection in Switch-Based MIMO Arrays via DOA threshold region Approximation

-2. **Model Mismatch Analysis MCRB**
+2. **Model Mismatch Analysis Globecom2022**
 \
-Matlab code for: Antenna Selection in Switch-Based MIMO Arrays via DOA threshold region Approximation
+Matlab code for: Channel Model Mismatch Analysis for XL-MIMO Systems from a Localization Perspective
+\
+Submitted to GLOBECOM 2022, Arxiv version coming soon.

+3. **THz Localization Tutorial Code**
+\
+Matlab code for: A Tutorial on Terahertz-Band Localization for 6G Communication Systems (will be available after final submission)
+\
+Accepted by IEEE Communication Surveys and Tutorials